- Yokohama-shi Top Page

 It is a story when Hino and Konandai were called Musashi Country.

-The border between Musashi and Sagami was not only the border between countries and villages, but also an important border that separates water.
-Most of the life of this time was supported by agriculture.
-And since the agriculture was "making rice," water was as important to people as protecting life.
+The border between Musashi and Sagami was the border between countries and villages, as well as an important border to separate water.
+Most of the lives at this time were supported by agriculture.
+And since that agriculture was "making rice", water was as important as protecting life for people.

-Enkai, located at the border between Musashi and Sagami, was an important mountain for both Musashi and Sagami.
-Although it is a mountain that is not so high, it is close to the sea, so it is raining well, and it has the role of a water turtle that accumulates the rain, making it a water source of many rivers.
+Mt.
+Enkai, located on the border between Musashi and Sagami, was an important mountain for both Musashi and Sagami.
+Although it is a mountain that is not so high, it is close to the sea, so it rains well, and it has the role of a water turtle that accumulates the rain, making it a water source for many rivers.

-Once upon a time, it was determined where the water would flow to determine where the water was.
-So now Konan Ward, the villages of Noba and Nagatani were originally from the Sagami country.
-This is because the Noba River and the Maarai River that flow from Noba join the Kashio River and flow into Sagami Bay.
+Once upon a time, it was determined where the water would flow into the sea.
+So, now it is Konan Ward, but the villages of Noba and Nagatani were originally villages of Sagami country.
+Because the Noba and Morai rivers flowing from Noba join the Kashio River and flow into Sagami Bay.

-In Enokido, Konandai, there was a place called "Question and Answer."
-It is said that the place name is a place where villagers of Musashi and Sagami gathered around the water source of Hinokawa and talked about how to use the water.
+In Enokido, Konandai, there was a place called "question and answer."
+It is said that the place name is a place where Musashi and Sagami villagers gathered around the water source of Hinokawa and talked about how to use and order of water.

-In addition, we created a gathering called "Michiko-ko" to celebrate the god of water, Benten-sama.
-This is a festival meeting that gathers on the day of the snake, Benten's messenger was a snake, and the water source is also a wetland, and there are many snakes and vipers.
-Therefore, snakes, which were said to protect the water source, was the subject of worship.
+In addition, we created a gathering called "Minmachi-ko" that encompasses Benten-sama, the god of water.
+This is a festival party gathered on the day of the snake, and Benten-sama's messenger was a snake, and the water source was also a wetland, and there were many snakes and vipers.
+The snake, which was said to protect the water source, was targeted for religion.

-At the water source at the border between Hino's Kin Imura and Kosugaya in Hino, the "Mimachi memorial tower" was built, which also served as a signpost.
+At the water source at the border between Kin Imura and Kosugaya in Hino, there was a "semi memorial tower" built and also served as a signpost.

-If the sun goes down or flood, you will not be able to produce rice for that year.
-Especially in the year when the sun continues and the rain does not flutter at all, a small brook water becomes a precious "water of life" and a fierce battle occurs.
-Therefore, it was necessary for the villagers to talk well and make proper rules so as not to happen.
+If you get a sun or flood, you will not be able to make rice for that year.
+Especially in the year when the sun continues and there is no rain, a small amount of brook water becomes a valuable "water of life" and a fierce battle occurs.
+So, in order to prevent that from happening, the villagers needed to talk closely and make a proper rule.

 Contact